 Recommended for Beach Bars because: It's a mecca for Spring Breakers, the most famous (and infamous) place to party on Fort Myers Beach.

-Gina's expert tip: During Spring Break, be sure to catch the famed beach shows by the "Ohio Firefighters"
+Gina's expert tip: During Spring Break, be sure to catch the famed variety shows by the "Ohio Firefighters"

 Situated between the Gulf of Mexico and Estero Bay on Fort Myers Beach, the Smokin' Oyster Brewery, or S.O.B., has been shucking oysters since 1997.
 The beach cottage has live entertainment on the open, front deck with a good sized bar to belly-up to.
 Besides fresh oysters, the S.O.B. is known for its variety of seafood steamer pots and the messy yet so delicious garlic crab claws.
 Get a side of potatoes and let them soak in the juices that pool in the bottom.
 Paid parking options are plentiful on the street but there are a few free spots on the east side of the building.
 Be sure to ask for a signature S.O.B. drink coozie to keep your beer cold.